 The California Department of Motor Vehicles (DMV) established the Autonomous Vehicle Tester (AVT) Driverless Program in 2018.
 Under this program, manufacturers are allowed to test autonomous vehicles without a human in the driver seat.

 The AVT Driverless Program is administered by the DMV Autonomous Vehicles Branch.
 We are currently accepting applications for the program.

-As of July 17, 2020, there are three Autonomous Vehicle Driverless Testing Permit holders.
+As of October 15, 2020, there are five Autonomous Vehicle Driverless Testing Permit holders.

 How to Apply for the AVT Driverless Program

 Before you apply for the AVT Driverless Program, sign up for email alerts to stay current on application requirements and changes that may impact program participation.

 To apply for the AVT Driverless Program, submit the following: